Purdue-CS193/homework-0-Nevin-Justin/index.md

 **Nevin's Neat Website**

+- I like that CS193 uses GitHub
+- I like the stand or sit activities during the lectures
+- I like coding overall, so I like CS193 as a class

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.